Turkey summons US diplomat in escalating visa spat

 Hours after the US announcement, Turkey issued an almost identical statement with the two countries' names reversed.

 State media named locally-hired Metin Topuz as the staff member arrested last week.

+He is the second US consular staff member to be detained this year.

-He was charged for having links with Turkish cleric Fethullah Gulen, who lives in exile in Pennsylvania.
+Topuz was charged for having links with Turkish cleric Fethullah Gulen, who lives in exile in Pennsylvania.

-Gulen is considered the main adversary of Turkish President Recep Tayyip Erdogan -- the President blames the cleric for orchestrating an attempted military coup last year.
+Gulen is considered the main adversary of Erdogan -- the president blames the cleric for orchestrating an attempted military coup last year.
 Gulen has denied involvement in the coup.

+The Istanbul Chief Prosecutor's Office said in a statement published by Anadolu on Monday that a third US consular staff member was being sought for questioning.

+That staff member's wife and adult child have already been arrested over alleged connections to the Gulen movement, the statement said.
+Prosecutors said they were led to the pair after interrogating Topuz.

 Ankara has repeatedly pressured Washington to extradite Gulen since the coup, and the issue has become a major thorn in relations between the on-again-off-again allies.